lizardfs/documentation/source/adminguide/troubleshooting.rst

 Check the speed of your network interface
 -----------------------------------------

-Veryfying what your network interface is set to is pretty simple on linux, you can just use the *ethtool* program to tell you what your interface is actualy set to::
+Verifying what your network interface is set to is pretty simple on linux, you can just use the *ethtool* program to tell you what your interface is actually set to::

   ethtool <interface>